-We’ve already written a guide about the different types of coal.
+We’ve already written a separate guide about the different types of coal.

-In this guide, we outline specifically what black and brown coal are, and their differences.
+In the guide below however, we outline specifically what black and brown coal are, and their differences.

 Summary – Brown vs Black Coal

-- There are various different types of coal – each with their own properties
+There are various different types of coal, and they each have their own properties

-- Each of the coal types also tend to have different carbon emission rates per unit of electricity produced
+Different types of coal also tend to have different carbon emission rates per unit of electricity produced

 Brown vs Black Coal: What They Each Are

-Sub-bituminous, bituminous and anthracite are referred to as black coal, whilst lignite is brown coal.
+Sub-bituminous, bituminous and anthracite might be referred to as black coal, whilst lignite is referred to as brown coal.